 DALIO: I think every organization, or every relationship, requires people to decide how they’re going to be with each other.
 I’m going to be radically truthful with you and radically transparent and I would expect you to be radically truthful and transparent with me.
 And so that’s really how it started.

 HOFFMAN: Allow me to draw your attention to that phrase you just heard: “radically truthful and transparent.”
 It’s more than just a bracing way to describe total honesty.
 “Radical Transparency” is an organizing principle of Bridgewater, and for Ray personally: a rigorous, formalized method of truth-telling that puts the highest premium on speaking uncompromising truths.
 The idea behind this formalized radical candor is simple: May the best ideas win.

-DALIO: I want to have an idea meritocracy.
+DALIO: I want to have an idea of meritocracy.
 I want to have a company in which the best ideas win out wherever they come from, and that I want to be challenged, and I want others to be challenged.

-And then it put me in the position of thinking, “How do I actually create a real idea meritocracy?”
+And then it put me in the position of thinking, “How do I actually create a real meritocracy?”
 Not like the way people throw the term around, but a real way where everybody puts their honest opinions on the table.

 HOFFMAN: A word about meritocracy.
 Ray is right: people do throw this term around a lot, and I believe that meritocracy is an important ideal – and a dangerous religion.

 It’s important, as founders, as disruptors, and as people, to evaluate our ideas with as little ego as possible.
 If an idea is good, it’s good no matter who gets the credit.
 If it’s bad, you should say it’s bad, even if it’s yours.